GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 There are some default training scripts provided in the VMs under location ‘/usr/aiinfra/sample’.
 Users can run those scripts after connecting to the VM to see them in action.
 This feature is under development and details will be provided once available.

 ### Resource cleanup
 Since the resource state is stored outside of the container, the GPU cluster lifespan is decoupled from the container’s lifespan.
-Now the user can run the container and provide ‘ACTION=Create’ as part of the ‘docker run’ command to create the resources.
-They can run the container again and provide ‘ACTION=Destroy’ to destroy the container.
+Now the user can run the container and provide ‘Create’ as part of the ‘docker run’ command to create the resources.
+They can run the container again and provide ‘Destroy’ to destroy the container.
 The terraform state stored in the GCS bucket is cleared when the destroy operation is called.

-## Instruction
+## Instructions
 1. gcloud auth application-default login.
 2. gcloud auth configure-docker us-central1-docker.pkg.dev
 3. ***[`OPTIONAL - if project not set already`]*** gcloud config set account supercomputer-testing